eudoxia0/eudoxia0.github.io/article/_posts/2026-08-20-the-trajectory-of-automation.md

 get access to this little machine ghost that writes reams and reams of mostly working code, tirelessly, instantly?

-Mathematicians are going through it now, too, and it's an [exact parallel][tweet] of what happened to software engineering, only twelve months later.

 The revealed preference of many software firms is: let AI write the code, and software engineers move one level up, to wrangle the AIs and complement the things they can't do.
 But this change in job description is not because firms